-cast-in-place concrete
+~1{mln m3} cast-in-place concrete

-Forlanini

-Unloading

-points

-including 66,000 m2 of green space

-Driverless e WI-FI

-Milan's new metro line is built with "driverless" technology.
+including 66,000 m2 of green space 6.
+THE M4'S TECHNOLOGICAL RECORDS, THE INTELLIGENT LINE - → Driverless and WI-FI - → Safety: automatic doors opening at the platforms Driverless e WI-FI webuild 🧖 Milan's new metro line is built with "driverless" technology.
 It does not, in fact, require a driver on board.
 This innovative transport model has already been used in very significant projects.
 The driverless lines built and under construction by the Webuild Group include Copenhagen's Cityringen; Rome's line C; Riyadh's new metro; and Paris' Grand Paris Express.
 The main benefit of the new driverless lines is to vary the operating programme, i.e. change the number of operating trains according to public demand.
 This naturally entails greater operating efficiency linked to the frequency variation in passages, greater safety at stations, and lower operating costs, being that there is no driver.
 The high train frequency for the M4 is possible thanks to the driverless technology, which allows trains to communicate with each other through a Wi-Fi network.
 Each train knows exactly how far the previous one or the next one is.
 It can, therefore, approach it without risking accidents.
 This system will allow the line to transport 24,000 passengers, per hour, in each travel direction.

-- \rightarrow Driverless and WI-FI - → Safety: automatic doors opening at the platforms

-TECHNOLOGICAL

-RECORDS, THE

-INTELLIGENT

-LINE

-Safety: automatic doors opening at the platforms

-The new line has doors that open automatically at platforms, guaranteeing top quality passenger safety.
+Safety: automatic doors opening at the platforms The new line has doors that open automatically at platforms, guaranteeing top quality passenger safety.
 The doors consist of a fixed frame, sliding doors and emergency exit doors.
 The sliding doors are equipped with an emergency opening mechanism, which also allows manual opening from the platform.
 Passengers can exit from a vehicle in case of an emergency directly to the platform, if the vehicle is aligned within normal stopping tolerances.

-Tens of thousands of people, in fact, participated in the numerous open days organized to "open the doors of the future stations" to citizens.
-From neighbourhood committees to representatives of the production industries, to individual citizens, the M4 project remained available to anyone who wished to have their say, or to present a proposal, raise a criticism or a personal concern.

-Just like the decisions made, in collaboration with the Archaeological,